awwaiid/thelackthereof/TLT_Drafts.md

 }
 </code>

 This is similar in some ways to the perl5 translation, though the grep now shows up on the righthand-side of the list like in Ruby.
-The biggest difference to me is in the list of lambdas:
+The biggest difference is in the list of lambdas:

 <code>
 (* ** 1, * ** 2, * ** 3)